MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-admins.md

   * Use PowerShell to opt employees out of MyAnalytics.
    >[!Note]
-   >The processing of an employee's personal data ceases when they are opted out, whether an admin opts them out (see [Configure access at the tenant level](../setup/configure-myanalytics.md#configure-access-at-the-tenant-level) and [Configure access at the user level](../setup/configure-myanalytics.md#configure-access-at-the-user-level)) or they opt themselves out (see [How employees can opt-in and opt-out](#how-employees-can-opt-in-and-opt-out)).
+   >The processing of an employee's personal data ceases when they are opted out, whether an admin opts them out (see [Configure access at the user level](../setup/configure-myanalytics.md#configure-access-at-the-user-level)) or they opt themselves out (see [How employees can opt-in and opt-out](#how-employees-can-opt-in-and-opt-out)).
   * Delete employee data: sign in to [Azure Active Directory admin center](https://aad.portal.azure.com) and then remove the employee's data through the User Management Portal.

 To learn more, see [GDPR compliance](https://www.microsoft.com/trustCenter/privacy/gdpr).